aggregat4/dendriform/JOURNAL.md

 It is still annoying that there is such a duplication in logic between updateLocal and updateRemote methods.
 Can't find a good way to abstract out the common logic.
 I will at least need tests to check this.

 Which brings us to the next todo: write tests for all that new remote update logic and perhaps also its interaction with local updates!

+## 2022-0119

+Got the tree working again in the browser and ran into some problems.

+Clock management was not threadsafe (we were not incrementing atomically).
+And we have some general problems like putting stuff in the wrong map.
+This didn't get caught in the compiler because I forgot to add type declarations to the local variables.

+We can now store and load nodes again.

+Where I left off: reopening a collapsed node does not actually load the children.
+I need to reload the page to see them.